mostafiz67/Regression-EC-MNIST/README.md

 #                           MNIST Digits Regression EC with K-fold validation

-The MNIST digits dataset was used to calculate the regression ECs with some Goodness-of-Fit test score.
+The MNIST digits dataset was used to calculate the regression ECs with some Goodness-of-Fit test scores.
 We desige and developed a Convolutional Neural Network (CNN) model for this problem.

 ## CNN Model Description